Screen#

 A screenshot of the robot's screen with white text.
 The screen reads Line 1 on the top line, left-justified, and Line 2 directly beneath.

-The clear row block clears a row of text on the robot’s screen.
+The clear row on screen stack block clears a single row of text on the robot’s screen.

 Clear row stack block#